 If you’ve played Mass Effect 3, you know the ending has generated a lot of controversy.
 No matter where you stand on the ending, one thing is for sure, Mass Effect marks the beginning of games as an art form.
 How do I know?
-Anything that it sparks intense and passionate debate is art, pure and simple.
+Anything that sparks intense and passionate debate is art, pure and simple.
 That’s an achievement, even if the ending is an utter failure.
 But is the ending an utter failure?
-Let’s take a look a see for ourselves.
+Let’s take a look and see for ourselves.
 Warning: Spoilers ahead.
 If you haven’t finished the game, then don’t read on.

 So let’s take a look at the controversy.
 I’ve played the game for years and I’m heavily invested in the mythology and my choices.
-When Mass Effect I came out I was a younger man and I spent an entire week playing it obsessively until all hours of the night, fascinated by the huge sweep of the story.
+When the original Mass Effect came out I was a younger man and I spent an entire week in my underwear playing it obsessively until all hours of the night, fascinated by the huge sweep of the story.
 I’ve carried my save choices over between each game and Mass Effect 1 is still the best game I have every played, even next to Skyrim, though that debate is a bit like trying to figure out whether Godfather I or II is better.
-Even so, the earlier games choices never felt quite as significant as they do in the Mass Effect 3.
+Even so, the earlier game’s choices never felt quite as significant as they do in Mass Effect 3.
 There was always a “right” way to play.
 If you just did this or that, you could save all the characters in Mass Effect 2 or save Wrex in Mass Effect 1.
 In the third installment, it’s unlikely that you’ll be able to save everyone.
 People you love will die.
 Mordin died because I could not deceive the Krogan.
 If I had deceived them, Wrex would have confronted me and I would have had to kill him, despite saving him in the first game.
 These choices matter.
 And like any good art, the choices hurt.
-They’re painful, just like they should be for characters in other art forms, like books and films.
+They’re painful, just like they should be for characters in books and films.

 The video makes the case that the final moments are a dream sequence that are really an indoctrination test.
 The Reapers are attempting to indoctrinate Shepard and manipulate him to make the choice they want him to make.
-The video notes critical things like the fact that your gun as infinite ammo, or that there was no way Anderson could have made it to the Citadel or that when you are forced to shoot Anderson, you have blood in the same spot you shot him, proving he is just a figment in your mind.
+The video notes critical things like the fact that your gun has infinite ammo, or that there was no way Anderson could have made it to the Citadel or that when you are forced to shoot Anderson, you have blood in the same spot you shot him, proving he is just a figment in your mind.
 Watch the video.
 You will buy into its logic, because it is so well done.
-But if you look closely, that theory starts to fall apart.
+But if you look closely, the theory starts to fall apart.

 The first thing to note is that no matter what ending you choose, the ending is actually the same.
 In every one the Reapers and the Mass Relays are destroyed and someone on the Normandy ends up on a distance Eden like planet.
-In the Synthesis Ending all organics are merged with synthetics and the Reapers die and Shepard merges with the light and disappears.
+In the Synthesis Ending all organics are merged with synthetics and the Reapers die and Shepard becomes one with the light and disappears.
 In the Control Ending, where Shepard attempts to control the Reapers, they all leave under his command and Shepard merges with the light.
 In the Destruction Ending, the Reapers die and Shepard wakes up on a battlefield wasteland.
 No matter what, the Reapers are destroyed, which can’t be something the Reapers would have pushed Shepard towards.
 A truly different ending would include the Reapers winning and harvesting all of mankind and wiping us out, the cycle continuing.
-But in every step Shepard “wins” and the cycle ends.
+But in every choice Shepard “wins” and the cycle ends.
 You know the cycle ends because the Mass Relays are destroyed.
 The relays have always been part of the Reapers hold over organics.
-The citadel and the relays force organics to develop along the predetermined pathways the Reapers determine, as Sovereign points out in the first game.
+The citadel and the relays force organics to develop along the predetermined pathways the Reapers choose for us, as Sovereign points out in the first game.

 More cracks appear if you look closer.
-For instance, the Synthesis Ending was also more beautiful and hopeful to me.
-It showed Joker and Edi, man and machine, stepping off the Normandy and embracing, showing that there might be hope for organic/machine relations after all and that the Reapers were wrong, that machines need not always wipe out their masters.
+For instance, the Synthesis Ending seemed more beautiful and hopeful to me.
+It showed Joker and Edi, man and machine, stepping off the Normandy and embracing, suggesting that there might be hope for organic/machine relations after all and that the Reapers were wrong, that machines need not always wipe out their masters.
 In the Destruction Ending, EDI is destroyed with the Reapers, a less hopeful ending that throws the baby out with the bath water.
 Also, if you do allow the Geth to win earlier, it also disproves the Reapers theory.
 Legion sacrifices himself to upload the Reaper code and gives freewill to the machines.
 Most of them choose to help Shepard, again proving man and machine can work together and it is the Quarians who are vicious and don’t understand their creations.
 They choose to keep their creations as slaves and sought to kill them off because they wouldn’t obey.

 Unfortunately, those cracks turn into fissures, if you look even deeper.
 The worst problem with the ending is that several of the characters that were with you on Earth, in the final battle to take the Citadel, namely Liara and EDI, are somehow magically on the Normandy when it crashes on some distant world.
 Also, if the sequence is a dream and Shepard is really asleep on the battlefield, near death, why does his choice actually fire the Mass Relay and determine the outcome?
 The second problem might be explained away, in that Shepard might really have been on the Citadel, but locked in an intense hallucination.
 But there is simply no explaining the characters teleporting to the ship.
 It’s a screw up plain and simple.

-In the end, I have to conclude that the ending is just somewhere in between.
+In the end, I have to conclude that the ending is just a big time fumble.
 The Indoctrination Theory is beautifully done, but it can’t explain away the fact that all the endings are really pretty much the same and it can’t explain teleporting characters.
 I recently took John Truby’s master story telling class in LA.
 One of the funniest moment in the class was when he talked about “big mystical endings.”
-He said, whenever the authors don’t know how to resolve the story with real mystical heft, they just send the character into a bath of white light.
+He said, whenever the authors don’t know how to resolve the story with real world heft, they just send the character into a bath of white light.
 I’m afraid that’s pretty much what happened here.
 It also made the choices of the game moot.
 Like the ending of the third Matrix movie, you realize that everything Neo and Shepard did was pointless, because it was all preordained.
 Terrible.
 It’s a shame because all my other choices in the game mattered so much.
 It’s just the last one that didn’t mean anything at all.